larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 ### 13-cubechess

 But OK, now here this is our robot.
-This is the M farm and we saw before and this is phone number 13 phone number 13 and I think this may be tower for now.
+This is the AMF arm and we saw before and this is film number 13 film number 13 and I think this may be tower for now.
 (5:31)
 I'm not sure who this girl is.